RGCI-Limitation of Cost or Funds – The Burden Falls on You

 • Only the contracting officer, by contract modification, can change the limitation amounts, so be careful of relying on statements from Government program office representatives; and

-• For limitation of funds; if the Government does not allot all the funds, the fee can be adjusted based on the percentage of work completed.
+• For limitation of funds, if the Government does not allot all the funds, the fee can be adjusted based on the percentage of work completed.

 So, the moral to the story is that even Government cost reimbursable best efforts contracts come with strings attached.

-Redstone GCI assists contractors throughout the U.S. and internationally with understanding the Government’s expectations and developing accounting policies and procedures that comply with these limitation requirements.
+We assist contractors throughout the U.S. and internationally with understanding the Government’s expectations and developing accounting policies and procedures that comply with these limitation requirements.

 Written by John C. Shire, CPA